SameulAH/MLops/orchestration/README.md

 ## 📌 Overview

-This project implements a complete **MLOps pipeline** leveraging open-source tools to streamline data ingestion, model training, tracking, and deployment:
+This project implements a complete **MLOps pipeline** leveraging open-source tools to streamline data ingestion, model training, tracking, and deployment...

 - **Apache Airflow** for workflow orchestration
 - **MinIO** for data and artifact storage